datastax/zdm-proxy/README.md

 ## Project Dependencies

-For information on the packaged dependencies of the Zero Downtime Migration (Cloud-Gate) Proxy and their licenses, check out our [open source report](https://app.fossa.com/reports/910065e9-5620-4ed7-befb-b69c45ebce6e).
+For information on the packaged dependencies of the Zero Downtime Migration (ZDM) Proxy and their licenses, check out our [open source report](https://app.fossa.com/reports/910065e9-5620-4ed7-befb-b69c45ebce6e).